TurtleAI/derive/README.md

 - [x] Allow event logs to become part of the Derive supervision tree (to minimize configuration)
 - [x] Allow awaiting events in Derive after a command is executed
 - [x] Shutdown Derive.PartitionDispatcher after a period of inactivity
+- [x] Pattern for sharing event logs between multiple Derive instances
+- [x] Make the code cursor agnostic
+- [ ] mix derive.rebuild
 - [ ] Test recovery in case of an unexpected shutdown
-- [ ] Make the code cursor agnostic